Understand the value of data-driven decision making in a manufacturing environment.

 My projects

-During my first rotation, I worked on increasing the process efficiency that impacted two production lines at Trespa.
-This included taking a Six Sigma approach to evaluating the cost implications of the current performance.
-I worked with production technicians at Trespa and experts at Nemho to design a root-cause study for variation, gain a deeper understanding of statistical results and explore modifications to the process.
-It helped me understand the value of data-driven decision making in a manufacturing environment, that would enable meaningful change in the way of working.
+During my first rotation, I worked on increasing the process efficiency that impacted two production lines at Trespa, using a Six Sigma approach.
+I worked with production technicians at Trespa and research experts at Nemho to design a root-cause study to get a deeper understanding of statistical results and explore modifications to the process.
+It helped me understand the value of data-driven decision making in a manufacturing environment, which would enable meaningful change in work processes.

 My second rotation focused on the integration of a newly acquired company in the US and investigating potential synergies that would drive organizational efficiency.
-I was involved in a broad range of working groups at both companies, ranging from Sales, Finance and Operations to Logistics.
+I was involved in a broad range of working groups at both companies, ranging from Service Operations and Finance to Logistics.
 Working with teams across different functions and levels at both companies helped me gain a holistic view of the business and understand perceived versus real problems.